M66B/FairEmail/README.md

 *Open source, privacy friendly email app for Android*

-This email app might be for you if your current email app:
+This open source, privacy friendly email app might be for you if your current email app:

 * takes long to receive or to show messages
 * can manage only one email address